ChatSecure/ChatSecure-Push-Server/docs/v2/README.md

 Results:

-* Creates new account with desired email and password.
+* Create new or login existing account with given email and password.

 ### POST /api/device